 A Quick Summary

-I'm extremely optimistic about Arlo Baby.
+Knowing how well Netgear delivers, I'm extremely optimistic about Arlo Baby.
 So much so that it went straight to the top as our number one recommended baby monitor.
-Of course, things could change if it doesn't perform as promised.
-Arlo has slightly mitigated this potential problem by closely modeling the monitor after their existing security camera.
-Also, the fact that Arlo Baby is made by Netgear should provide additional peace of mind.
+The fact that it is from Netgear and that it is modeled after Arlo Pro are both good signs.
 There are so many baby monitors made by "fly by night" companies.
 What happens if they go belly up?
 With Arlo Baby using the same cloud as Arlo Cameras, the chances of this happening are greatly reduced.